f5devcentral/f5-agility-labs-nginx/docs/class6/module5/module5.rst

 Module 5 - DevPortal
 ####################

-In this class, we will deploy a DevPortal and publish documentation on it.
+In this class, we will deploy an API DevPortal and publish documentation on it.

+**Module 5 - All sections**

 .. toctree::
    :maxdepth: 1
    :glob:

    lab*/lab*